drakkan/sftpgo/README.md

 - The SFTPGo WebAdmin and WebClient user interfaces (HTML, CSS and JS components) based on this theme are allowed for use only within the SFTPGo product and therefore cannot be used in derivative works/products without an explicit grant from the [SFTPGo Team](mailto:support@sftpgo.com).

 More information about [compliance](https://sftpgo.com/compliance.html).

+**Note:** We do not provide legal advice.
+If you have questions about license compliance or whether your use case is permitted under the license terms, please consult your legal team.

 ## Copyright